A Selection of the Best Non-Kosher Restaurant in Jerusalem.

 Notre Dame Rooftop Restaurant, 3 HaTsanhanim Street, 02 627 9177

-One of Jerusalem’s most established restaurants, Chakra is popular with both locals and tourist alike.
-Early evening, the European style restaurant is busy with families and later it becomes livelier with many people sitting around the bar area.
+One of Jerusalem’s most established restaurants, Chakra is popular with both locals and tourists alike.
+In the early evening, the European-style restaurant is busy with families and later it becomes livelier with many people sitting around the bar area.
 In the summer, there is plenty of outdoor seating, overlooking Jerusalem’s Independence Park.
 Signature starters include Spicy Tuna Bruschetta, Lemon Garlic Cauliflower and Beef Carpaccio.
-Recommended mains are Salmon Fillet with Bok Choy, Steak & Fries and Beef Fillet with Marrow and Onion Confit.
+Recommended mains are Salmon Fillet with Bok Choy, Steak & Fries, and Beef Fillet with Marrow and Onion Confit.

-Adom has been a popular venue since the original location opened in 2001.
-The menu is more Mediterranean than Middle Eastern, but the food is well cooked and there is always a good atmosphere.
+Adom has been a popular venue since its original location opened in 2001.
+The menu is more Mediterranean than Middle Eastern, but the food is well-cooked and there is always a good atmosphere.
 The menu changes seasonally but some house specialties remain, like Artichoke & Beets Salad, Chestnut Gnocchi in Porcini Butter and Seafood Risotto.
-The Tahini Ice Cream is a must try dessert, as well as the Pavlova.
+The Tahini Ice Cream is a must-try dessert, as well as the Pavlova.

 Ein Kerem is full of bars and restaurants and my favorite is Karma for both the food and the setting.
 The restaurant overlooks the quaint village of Ein Kerem and has a varied bistro-style menu, including salads, pasta, burgers, sandwiches, steak and seafood.
 It is a great choice for both day and night but be careful if you are driving there, as parking restrictions do apply at the weekend.